 In 2017, SCAPE was selected to participate in US Pavilion at the 16th International Architecture Exhibition of La Biennale di Venezia.
 The pavilion’s theme – Dimensions of Citizenship – was commissioned by the School of the Art Institute of Chicago and The University of Chicago, and considers how citizenship is constructed and contested in the built environment across seven different scales.
 Expanding from the body and city to the network and the heavens, the seven installations raise questions about issues including belonging, sovereignty, and ecology.

 SCAPE’s scale – the region – demonstrates that landscape architecture can be a critical tool for re-envisioning the response of citizens to climate change.
 SCAPE’s project, Ecological Citizens, gives agency to citizens (human and non-human alike) of the region—an area that does not have fixed political boundaries, but rather assemblages of ecosystems, interspecies entanglements, infrastructural imperatives, and climatic forces.
-Taking the Venetian Lagoon as a globally significant case study of a tidal region under ecological threat, the exhibition features intertidal architectures such as sediment fences and biodegradable coir logs that fight erosion, as well as video content about their use by regional citizens.
+Taking the Venetian Lagoon as a globally significant case study of a tidal region under ecological threat, the exhibition features 1:1 intertidal architectures, including wood fascines, Econcrete® micro-tide pool units, and biodegradable coir logs that fight erosion, as well as video content about their use by regional citizens.

-The exhibition will be on view at the Pavilion of the United States, Giardini della Biennale, in Venice, Italy, from May 26 to November 25, 2018.
+The exhibition was on view at the Pavilion of the United States, Giardini della Biennale, in Venice, Italy, from May 26 to November 25, 2018.

 Life Vimine, ECOncrete